ItsStumpy/astro-blog/src/content/posts/post-4.md

 ---
-title: My Fourth Blog Post
+title: Repository Pattern In React
 author: Astro Learner
 description: "This post will show up on its own!
 This post will show up on its own!"
 image: